The Confusion of Love

 Before moving onto the love of God, I wish to emphasize that Fromm inquires and analyses much deeper in his book than is to be read in the above paragraphs, which are primarily aimed at evoking thought and understanding about the concept of love, and how that can enrich our lives.
 If, however, you find your curiosity ignited about the psychology of love, all it’s pseudo-forms, and much more, I strongly recommend reading Fromm’s The Art of Loving.

 In briefly discussing the love of God, I’m now deviating a little from Fromm’s writings.
 For love of God might be easier cultivated if we turn to a concept of the divine which is to be found in the Bhadārayaka Upanishad,[5] and gives an apt description of my personal metaphysics – which consists of the religious belief that there is something which rests in all beings, which all beings cannot (intellectually) know, which is other than all beings, of which all beings are the body, and which controls all beings from within.[6]
-From this perspective, namely of a force other than me that controls me from within yet doesn’t interfere with my free will, there arises a deep faith in something other than me providing the signs, situations and chances for me to be able to learn what my particular organism needs.
-That means I am allowed to find out what health means for myself; how joy feels for my particular body and mind, and how to stimulate others to find that out for themselves.
-For there is after all only one person in the whole world who can figure out what you need, and that is YOU.
+From this perspective, namely of a force other than me that controls me from within yet doesn’t interfere with my free will, there arises a deep faith in something other than me providing the signs, situations and chances for me to be able to learn what my particular organism needs (kind of like the Delphi oracle).
+That means that I am allowed to find out for myself what health means for me; how joy feels for my particular body and mind, and how to stimulate others to find that out for themselves.
+For there is, after all, only one person in the whole world who can figure out what you are all about, and what you need: YOU.

-In that sense, studying and learning about love is in essence the same as studying and learning about ourselves.
-And since studying and learning about ourselves usually provides deep insights into our own dark side, automatically our sense for and feeling of love increases.
-And with that, a deep sense of belonging, meaning, compassion, peace, and definitely jolliness.
+In that sense, studying and learning about love is essentially the same as studying and learning about ourselves.
+And since studying and learning about ourselves usually provides deep insights into our own dark side, automatically our sense for, and feeling of, love increases - as paradoxical as that might sound.
+Yet with increasing self knowledge, a deep sense of belonging, meaning, compassion, peace, and definitely jolliness, will most definitely arise.

-To sum up: if we wish to love and be loved, we can study love, learn about love, find out what love means for us, and investigate how we can live love and be love.
-As with any skill, the more time and attention we put into it, the more we find out about ourselves, and the bigger our capacity to love becomes.
+To sum up, if you wish to love and be loved, you can study love, learn about love, and find out about what it means for you.
+How do you imagine love?
+How does it look, sound, taste, smell, and feel, for you?
+Investigate, and enjoy your investigations.
+As with any skill, the more time and attention is put into it, the more it develops and flourishes, and the bigger your capacity for loving becomes.

 With love and jolly greetings,